Swiss Data Aggregator DAGI FAQs

 - Insert the URL of your image (when deposited in a public repository) in the attribute associatedMedia –> see here below.

-- Upload your pictures in ZIP files in the DAGI Media Store.
+- Upload your pictures in ZIP files in the DAGI Media Store –> See the Guide section about Image Upload (available to DAGI users)

 My images are already publicly available on a website, do I have to upload them too?

-No, you don’t need the Media Store of DAGI if your images are already available publicly.
-What you can do is write down the link to your images in the field associatedMedia.
+No, you don’t need the Media Store of DAGI if your images are already publicly available.
+What you can do is import the link to your images in the attribute associatedMedia.

 I made a mistake when importing my data into the Data Aggregator, what do I do?